DPDK/dpdk/doc/guides/cryptodevs/openssl.rst

 User can use app/test application to check how to use this pmd and to verify crypto processing.

-Test name is cryptodev_libcrypto_autotest.
+Test name is cryptodev_openssl_autotest.
-For performance test cryptodev_libcrypto_perftest can be used.
+For performance test cryptodev_openssl_perftest can be used.

 To verify real traffic l2fwd-crypto example can be used with this command:

 .. code-block:: console

-sudo ./build/l2fwd-crypto -c 0x3 -n 4 --vdev "cryptodev_libcrypto_pmd"
+sudo ./build/l2fwd-crypto -c 0x3 -n 4 --vdev "crypto_openssl"
---vdev "cryptodev_libcrypto_pmd"-- -p 0x3 --chain CIPHER_HASH
+--vdev "crypto_openssl"-- -p 0x3 --chain CIPHER_HASH
 --cipher_op ENCRYPT --cipher_algo AES_CBC
 --cipher_key 00:01:02:03:04:05:06:07:08:09:0a:0b:0c:0d:0e:0f
 --iv 00:01:02:03:04:05:06:07:08:09:0a:0b:0c:0d:0e:ff